 - Have I removed or mentioned to my realtor any attached items that are not included, such as special chandeliers, shelving or garden plants?

 - If applicable, the pool needs to be sparkling clean and free of leaves.

 For those willing to go the extra mile…

 - There are some things you can do that will really add flair to your home.
-If your house is the least bit dated, changing out wallpaper in the entry, kitchen or bathrooms and replacing outdated light fixtures adds desirability.
+If your house is the least bit dated, changing out the wallpaper in the entry, kitchen or bathrooms and replacing outdated light fixtures adds desirability.

 - Fresh paint on interior and/or exterior where needed.
-Generally, paint is your best improvement investment for getting greater return on your money.
+Generally, paint is your best improvement investment for getting a greater return on your money.
 It gives the home a fresh clean look.

 - Your second best investment is a clean carpet.
 If cleaning it does not give it a fresh look, consider replacing it.
 This is one of the most common reasons for homes not selling against their competition.
-Don’t assume a buyer will have the financial means to replace it, many don’t.
+Don’t assume a buyer will have the financial means to replace it; many don’t.
 They will buy elsewhere.

-- New appliances in the kitchen can be an exciting feature that can actually make the difference in a buyer choosing your home over another.
+- New appliances in the kitchen can be an exciting feature that can make the difference in a buyer choosing your home over another.